 I love photography.
-I may not be a professional, but I love taking photos, seeing myself improve, and sharing some of my adventures with the world around me, and I am constantly on the hunt for resources and information on how to be a good photographer or how to improve my craft as a hobbyist.
+I may not be a professional, but I love taking photos, seeing myself improve, and sharing some of my adventures with the world around me, and I am constantly on the hunt for resources and information on how to be a better photographer or how to improve my craft as a hobbyist.

 CreativeLive.com is one of the best free resources out there for aspiring photographers and creative professionals.
 Every day they broadcast educational programs live (or replay) on the subject of photography, post-processing, video, music, and much more on a variety of subjects like money, travel hacking, business, and beyond.
+While they cover a wide variety of subject, their main focus is how to be a better photographer.

 It was an amazing insight into the world of photography from a variety of perspectives — landscape photography, wedding photography, business aspects, and yes, even to Instagram.